 Procedures are in place to ensure compliance with data and information management obligations.
 The Commission has had no recorded or reported instances of data loss or breaches during the year.
 The Commission has taken steps to ensure compliance with GDPR obligations.
 The Commission has a dedicated Data Protection Officer, Information Asset Owners and Senior Information Risk Owner.

-There has been an increased risk in cyber security, particularly associated with home working and a disrupted environment, with examples of high-profile attacks on the public sector.
-The Commission recognises the importance of ensuring cyber resilience and has continued to work with Scottish Government to ensure that our digital technologies are in line with the Scottish Public Sector Action Plan on Cyber Resilience.
-The Scottish Land Commission renewed its Cyber Essentials certification and is working to achieve Cyber Essentials Plus.
-The Commission has also undertaken training of staff and simulated exercises on the importance of remaining vigilant to phishing attacks and scenario planning for potential breaches.
+There has been an increased risk in cyber security, associated with home working, a disrupted environment and heightened international tensions.
+The Commission recognises the importance of ensuring cyber resilience and has continued to work with Scottish Government to make sure that our digital technologies are in line with the Scottish Public Sector Action Plan on Cyber Resilience.
+The Scottish Land Commission renewed its Cyber Essentials certification and achieved Cyber Essentials Plus.
+The Commission again carried out training of staff and simulated exercises on the importance of remaining vigilant to phishing attacks and scenario planning for potential breaches.